-- 1 Strolling across the Golden Gate Bridge (p55) just as the fog clears, revealing magnificent views of downtown San Francisco with sailboats plying the waves below. - 2 Feeling cold winds blow through Alcatraz (p48) and imagining the misery of prison life. - 3 Giggling at the shenanigans of braying and barking sea lions at Pier 39 (p52). - 4 Poking into hidden courtyards and finding indie boutiques along Union St (p67). - 5 Marveling at 19th-century arcade games at the Musée Mécanique (p53).
+- Golden Gate Bridge (p54) Strolling across just after the fog clears, revealing magnificent views of downtown San Francisco with sailboats plying the waves below. - 2 Alcatraz (p72) Feeling cold winds blow and imagining the misery of prison life. - 3 Pier 39 (p57) Giggling at the shenanigans of braying and barking sea lions. - 4 Union St (p70) Poking into hidden courtyards and discovering indie boutiques. - 5 Musée Mécanique (p58) Marveling at 19th-century arcade games.

-Explore the Marina, Fisherman's Wharf & the Piers
+Explore: the Marina, Fisherman's Wharf & the Piers

-Fisherman's Wharf is the epicenter of tourism in San Francisco; the few remaining fishermen moor their boats around Pier 45.
+Fisherman's Wharf is the epicenter of tourism in San Francisco; the few remaining fishermen moor their boats around Pier 47.
 Locals don't usually visit the Wharf because it's entirely geared to tourists.
 Budget two hours to a half-day maximum.
 Weekends it gets packed by early afternoon: come first thing in the morning to avoid crowds.
-Summertime fog usually clears by midday (if it clears at all), so visit the Golden Gate Bridge during early afternoon - but be forewarned that afternoon fog blows in around 4pm.
-Carry a jacket and don't wear shorts, unless you're here during the rare heat wave (locals spot the tourists by their short pants).
+Summertime fog usually clears by midday (if it clears at all), so visit the Golden Gate Bridge during early afternoon - but be warned that the afternoon fog blows in around 4pm.
+Carry a jacket and don't wear shorts, unless you're here during a rare heat wave (locals spot the tourists by their short pants).
 Most people walk further than they anticipate: wear comfortable shoes and sunscreen.
 Cow Hollow and the Marina have good boutique-shopping strips, bars and restaurants.
-Explore them later in the day, after working hours but while shops are still open, when the busy sidewalks provide a glimpse of the fancy-pants Marina crowd.
+Explore them later in the day, after working hours but while the shops are still open, when the busy sidewalks provide a glimpse of the fancy-pants Marina crowd.